-Online MSN: Nurse Educator Specialization
+Online MSN: Nurse Educator Track

-You can advance your career and set the future standards of excellence in nursing when you complete the Nurse Educator specialization in the online Master of Science in Nursing from Queens University of Charlotte.
+You can advance your career and set the future standards of excellence in nursing when you complete the Nurse Educator track in the online Master of Science in Nursing from Queens University of Charlotte.
 Nurses across the nation are seeking the MSN nursing education credential that allows them to teach in a clinical or academic setting, and help to set the standard of care for patients in the future.
 The American Nurses Association indicates 75 percent of current nurse educators are retiring by 2024, just as the demand for them is increasing.1

 MSN Nursing Education Outcomes